 What do you need to make this?
 All you need is a binder, dividers, and paper.
-If you prefer printed items as opposed to to everything handwritten, then you’ll also need a printer and printer paper.
-Just for reference, I have my binder broken down in the following categories:
+If you prefer printed items as opposed to everything handwritten, then you’ll also need a printer and printer paper.
+Just for reference, below is how I’ve broken my binder down in the past:

-- Calendars – I keep monthly and weekly calendars in this section.
+- Calendars – This section holds monthly and weekly calendars.

-- Home – In this section I keep home-related items like grocery lists, project ideas, and things I need to do around the house.
+- Home – This section holds home-related items like grocery lists, project ideas, and tasks to do around the house.

 What is it?
 This is your standard, run of the mill monthly wall calendar.
 It’s customized to include a variety of backgrounds and a positive quote or phrase for each month.

 How can you make it?
-Hobby Lobby has all of your supply needs.
-Seriously, this entire creation occurred because my internet was out months ago and I felt like making something, so I went to Hobby Lobby for ideas.
-They have this 12-month calendar template already bound in two different sizes.
-In addition to that, I bought four sets of stickers: one filled with numbers to use as the dates, one filled with the months, and two with quotes I liked.
-Lastly, I bought a pack of their decorative paper to use as the background of each month.
-All I did was cut and glue the decorative paper to fit the calendar size, and then picked a quote to stick overtop.
+Hobby Lobby has a 12-month calendar template already bound in two different sizes.
+In addition to that, you’ll need a few sets of stickers: one filled with numbers to use as the dates, one filled with the months, and a few with quotes you like.
+Lastly, you may want a pack of decorative paper to use as the background of each month.
+All you have to do after that is cut and glue the decorative paper to fit the calendar size, and then pick a quote to stick over top.

 Can you buy this instead?
 Sure!
 There are plenty of wall calendar options for you readily available at office stores, bookstores, and Target.
 If you’re wanting the creativity without having to make it yourself, why not try Etsy for cute calendars?

-Those are just a few of the tools I’ll be incorporating into my life this year.
+Those are just a few of the tools I’ve used in the past to help kick off the new year.
 Do you have any items or projects you like to do to keep your life organized and positive?